jie980/analyze-covid-19-search-trends/Task1/README.md

 We then merged the daily hospitalisation and weekly search trend datasets to produce a merged weekly dataset, retaining XX search trend features with more than XX% of the data for 11 US States available.

+### Additional Notes:
+- I chose not to remove search trend data in the dates where there is no corresponding hospitalisation data

 ## Folder Contents
 Contains
 1. Raw Data under folder /Data/